 Choose the Right Spot to Plant a Pecan Tree

 These trees are big.
 They might not look like it when they are a sapling, but these trees can grow to 130 feet tall and 75 feet wide (depending on the variety of tree).
 This means you are going to need to put a lot of space between them and your house, or even between each other.
 You don’t want to watch your tree grow big and strong, only to have it cut down because it started to grow into your house.
 So be sure to give them enough room.
 Pecan trees like to spread out, and giving them the room to do this right from the start gives them their best chance at thriving for years to come.

-These trees like to be moist.
+Pecan trees for sale, from a pecan tree nursery, like to be moist.
 Rain water can give them a lot of what they need, especially if you live in a particularly wet area.
 But there might be a need for some additional watering in order to get the full, delicious pecans you crave.
 “Water has more of an effect on pecan production than does any other environmental factor,” says the University of Georgia.
 “A mature tree can require as much as 350 gallons of water per day during the nut filling stage.”
 Pay attention to the amount of water your tree is receiving, particularly around September when the pecans are beginning to form.
 Improper watering can lead to low-quality pecans.

 Pests are a problem for most plants.
 Insects gnawing through the leaves and pecans can have negative effects on your pecan tree.
 The best way to address this is to check your tree for signs of pests frequently and thoroughly.
 If you find signs of a pest, try to identify it as soon as you can.
 Go to your local gardening center and find the insecticide that deals best with your particular pest.

 Are you ready to get your tree in the ground?
-Visit Georgia Pecan Nursery to find your new pecan tree today.
+Visit Georgia Pecan Nursery to check out our variety of Pecan Trees for Sale.